 - We like...The way it drives

 Why not search for a used Ford on motors now!
-We have thousands of quality Fords to choose from covering all models.
+We have hundreds of quality used Fords S Max to choose from covering all models.

 Motors.co.uk value verdict: